danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 To test this routing idea, I decided to build exactly the kind of project where vanilla routing might make sense, a basic profile website.
 The requirements were intentionally simple: a home page for the main landing content, an about page with static information, and a contact page with an form requiring JavaScript interactivity.

 The contact page would be the litmus test.
 Form validation, submission handling, loading states, displaying a success messages.
-These interactive behaviors would reveal whether the routing system could handle view-specific logic without everything devolving into a tangled mess.
+These interactive behaviors would reveal whether the routing system could handle view-specific logic without devolving into a tangled mess.

 ## Naive Implementation